Last updated on 2026-03-27

 Program structure

 The Civil Engineering Technology program is structured to provide a comprehensive education over a duration of 6 semesters (3 years).
-The program is offered in a hybrid delivery format, combining online and in-person learning experiences.
+The program is offered in a hybrid format, combining both online and in-person learning experiences.
 Key features of the program structure include:

 - Hands-on experiential learning through indoor and outdoor lab-based subjects